-NOTE:
+Note:

-1. When the UTI treatment ratio is <1, there are fewer reported antibiotic starts for UTI than symptomatic UTI events submitted; when the UTI treatment ratio equals 1, there are the same number of new antibiotic starts for UTI and symptomatic UTI events submitted; when the UTI treatment ratio is >1, there are more reported antibiotic starts for UTI than symptomatic UTI events submitted.
+1. When the UTI treatment ratio is <1, there are fewer reported antibiotic starts for UTI than symptomatic UTI events submitted; when the UTI treatment ratio equals 1, there are the same number of new antibiotic starts for UTI events submitted; when the UTI treatment ratio is >1, there are more reported antibiotic starts for UTI than UTI events submitted.